3loka/minion-chat/3-consul/README.md

 3. **Limited Scalability**: Hardcoded IPs makes the setup extremly difficult to `scale-up`, `scale-down`.
 4. **No Fault Tolerance**: Services may fail without recovery mechanisms.
 5. **Insecure Secret Management**: Secrets are hardcoded and not securely handled.
-6. **Manual Application lifecyle**: Application lifecycle is difficult to maintain using terraform/manually.
+6. **Manual Application Management**: Application lifecycle is difficult to maintain using terraform/manually.
 The compute is not utilized efficiently.
-7. **Hardcoded Response**
+7. **Lack of Resource Optimization** One AWS Instance per Service Instance is not the efficient and cost effective way to run production.

 ## Overview
 This section introduces HashiCorp Consul to enhance service discovery and fault tolerance for HelloService and ResponseService: